-Local Regional Committees will design and administer coordinated entry in their communities with standards and governance provided by the NC BoS Steering Committee.
+Local Regional Committees will design and administer coordinated entry in their communities with standards and governance provided by the NC BoS CoC Steering Committee.
 The Steering Committee will appoint a standing Coordinated Entry Council (CEC) to approve new Regional Committee coordinated entry plans and significant ongoing changes.
-The CEC will have representatives from across the Balance of State and other state-level experts.
+The CEC will have representatives from each of the regional CE systems and other state-level experts.